danobi/vmtest/README.md

 provided VM image.
 The image completely defines the environment `command` is run in with the exception of `/mnt/vmtest`. `/mnt/vmtest` (as we will see below) contains the full directory tree of the host machine rooted at the directory containing `vmtest.toml`.
-This directory tree is shared - not copied
-- with both readable and writable permissions.
+This directory tree is shared - **not copied** - with both readable and writable permissions.

 Running vmtest with the above config yields the following results: